-You must apply for accreditation to gain access as an agency, record label or management and we recommend that you study the criteria for accreditation before you and your company apply.
+You must apply for accreditation to gain access as an agency, record label or management and we recommend that you study the conditions and criteria for accreditation before you and your company apply.

-You must apply for accreditation through an online application.
+You must apply for accreditation through an online application available here.

-Official deadline for applying for accreditation for Roskilde Festival 2019 was 15 May.
+The official deadline for applying for accreditation for Roskilde Festival 2021 is announced here in the Spring of 2021.

-The accreditation fee is 525 DKK.
+The accreditation fee is 550 DKK for all day and 350 DKK for one day.
 Why is there a fee?
 Please remember that the festival is non-profit.
 The payment contributes to Roskilde Festival’s expenses concerning the establishment of a variety of facilities for accredited in Backstage Village*.

 If there is more than one representative of a given agency, record label or management, please submit one joint application.